 The HA will process an interim increase in rent if the resident has misrepresented or failed to report facts upon which rent is based, so the rent the resident is paying is less than it should have been.
 The HA will apply any increase in rent retroactive to the month following the month in which the misrepresentation occurred, or

 Based on circumstances the HA may evict.

+Deduction Change:

+A change in family status will be deferred to the next annual reexamination unless the change would result in a 10 percent change in adjusted income.

+A change in the number of dependents will be processed.

+A change in medical expenses will be deferred to the next annual reexamination unless the change would result in a 10 percent change in adjusted income (see hardship exemption).

+A change in childcare expenses will be deferred to the next annual reexamination unless the change would result in a 10 percent change in adjusted income (see hardship exemption).

 Effective Date of Adjustments: